kubernetes-hy/kubernetes-hy.github.io/pages/completion.md

 Please note!

-· Enrollment on the course through the Open University is possible until July 11, 2020.
+- Enrollment on the course through the Open University is possible until July 11, 2020.

-· Credits for the course are only available to those students who have successfully enrolled on the course through the Open University and have completed the course according to the instructions.
+- Credits for the course are only available to those students who have successfully enrolled on the course through the Open University and have completed the course according to the instructions.

+\* Electronic enrollment is available if you meet one of the following criteria:

+- You have a Finnish personal identity number (format: xxxxxxxx-xxxx), or an online banking ID, or

+- you are a student at the University of Helsinki, or

+- you are a student at a HAKA member institution.

 ### If you are not a student in Finland and want to enroll on the course and receive ECTS credits. ###